omropfryslan/videojs-ga-videocloud/README.md

-# Google Analytics for Brightcove player
+# Google Analytics for videojs 6
+### Basic port of the Brightcove player

 Google Analytics plugin for the Brightcove player.